Boarders/blog-posts/locally-nameless.md

    (\lambda \mathrm{y} \; . \; y \;)
   $$

 Here we have substituted the _free_ variable y into our lambda term and it has become _bound_.
-This is semantically incorrect: the names of free variables are meaningful because, in spirit, they refer to names we have defined elsewhere (that is, they can be looked up within a context or in other words they are _open_ for further substitution).
+This is semantically incorrect: the names of free variables are meaningful because, in spirit, they refer to names we have defined elsewhere (that is, they can be looked up within a context, or, in other words, they are _open_ for further substitution).
 Conversely, the names of bound variables are, computationally speaking, unimportant.
 In fact, it is usual to refer to the grammar we have introduced earlier as _pre-lambda terms_ and to take lambda terms as referring to the equivalence classes under $\alpha$-equivalence.
 This refers to the (equivalence) relation whereby two terms are equivalent if we can consistently rename the bound variables of one to obtain the other (here too we need to take care, $\alpha$-renaming $\mathrm{x}$ to $\mathrm{y}$ in the above term would lead to a different sort of variable capture).
-In fact most accounts of $\alpha$-equivalence are themselves intimiately tied up with the question of how to perform substitution (and locally nameless is no different in this respect).
+Most accounts of $\alpha$-equivalence are themselves intimiately tied up with the question of how to perform substitution (and locally nameless is no different in this respect).

 In practice this means that in order to compute  $(\lambda \mathrm{x} \; . \; \mathrm{f}) \; \mathrm{arg}$ we would first $\alpha$-rename $\mathrm{x}$ to a variable that is neither already named within $\mathrm{f}$, nor appears free within $\mathrm{arg}$.
 Carrying out such a procedure by brute force is workable, but tends to be rather error-prone.
-A straightforward approach along these lines version is described in [this excellent post](http://augustss.blogspot.com/2007/10/simpler-easier-in-recent-paper-simply.html) by Lennart Augustsson.
+A straightforward approach along these lines is described in [this excellent post](http://augustss.blogspot.com/2007/10/simpler-easier-in-recent-paper-simply.html) by Lennart Augustsson.

 There are a [whole host](https://www.schoolofhaskell.com/user/edwardk/bound) of more sophisticated methods for dealing with the problem of capture-avoiding substitution.
 Perhaps one of the best known is to use De-Bruijn indices.
 The idea here is to replace all bound variables by a natural number.
 This indicates the variable's distance from its binding site.
 All free variables are then represented by distinct natural numbers greater than the maximum depth of any binding site in the term.
 We then keep track of these variables within the environment under which computation is performed.
 For instance, the following is how one might translate a typical term into De-Bruijn indices: